chiquitinxx/grooscript/README.md

 Not allowed same number of parameters in methods / constructors.

 Can add methods and properties with metaclass, but some problems with primitive types as String and Number.

-List and map without data return true in Javascript and false in Groovy.

 Losing pretty print, had to function == (equals), and I suppose same for other operators.